DevMewada1299/legal-multiagent-spoon/README.md

 For trying it out please go to this link for a sample document and a key : https://drive.google.com/drive/folders/1HMsPRjaaqmop1GLCFYcn6p5q3CN31gzu?usp=sharing (Prototype)

+Special Thanks to TRAE for providing an AI-Native IDE, accelerating our throuphput by 3x :)

 ## Features

 *   **PDF Document Upload**: Easily upload legal documents in PDF format.